oVirt/ovirt-site/source/vdsm/profiling-vdsm.html.md

 ## Summary

 This page collects informations and hints about how to profile VDSM.
+To profile VDSM, you need to do some small and self-contained modifications.
+Make sure you have the cProfile package available.